Australian Capital Territory

 Alan has extensive experience as a consultant and also works in clinical dietetics maintaining a private practice in Sydney since 1995.
 He is able to translate complex nutrition science in to practical advice for people from all walks of life and is also able to help with the development of new foods and recipes.

 Alan has been a DA Spokesperson since 2004 and has given interviews for a broad range of newspapers, magazines, radio and television stations.
-He has authored or co-authored more than 30 peer reviewed articles, and has presented the research at scientific conferences around the globe.
+He has authored or co-authored nearly 40 peer reviewed articles, and has presented the research at scientific conferences around the globe.
 Alan is also the author or co-author of 5 books for consumers and also manages a monthly blog on healthy eating.